imathebee/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 12 write script that prints the type of file named iamafile that will be in /tmp when running script script 13 a symbolic link to /bin/ls, named ls __ls__  The symbolic link is to be created in local directory script 14 writes a script that copies html files from working dir to parent directory (only newer files or files that didn't exist in parent directory)
+script 12 write script that prints the type of file named iamafile that will be in /tmp when running script script 13 a symbolic link to /bin/ls, named ls __ls__  The symbolic link is to be created in local directory script 14 writes a script that copies html files from working dir to parent directory (only newer files or files that didn't exist in parent directory) script 15 will move all files beginning with uppercase letter to the directory /tmp/u